-- 2 This Code of Audit Practice (Code) prescribes the way in which auditors of local government bodies, as defined in Schedule 2 of the Audit Commission Act 1998 (the Act), appointed by the Audit Commission (the Commission) should carry out their functions under the Act, and the way in which auditors should carry out their functions in relation to the audit of best value performance plans under section 7 of the Local Government Act 1999.
-As with any code that attempts to cover a wide variety of circumstances, the application of the Code in any particular case will depend on the specific circumstances and on auditors' assessment of what is reasonable and appropriate in those circumstances.
-All the provisions of the Code are to be read and applied with that necessary qualification. - 3 The Commission may wish to appoint different auditors to carry out different elements of the audit at an audited body.
-In such cases, auditors should apply the Code in so far as, in their judgement, it is
+2 The Code prescribes the way in which auditors of local government bodies, as defined in Schedule 2 of the Act, appointed by the Audit Commission (the Commission) should carry out their functions under the Act.
+As with any code that attempts to cover a wide variety of circumstances, the application of the Code in any particular case will depend on the specific circumstances and on auditors' assessments of what is reasonable and appropriate in those circumstances.
+All the provisions of the Code are to be read and applied with that necessary qualification.

+3 The Commission may wish to appoint different auditors to carry out different elements of the audit at an audited body.
+In such cases, auditors should apply the Code in so far as, in their judgement, it is appropriate, taking into account any relevant guidance issued by the Commission.

-- appropriate, taking into account any relevant guidance issued by the Commission. - 4 There will be circumstances in which aspects of the Code that are potentially applicable may be inappropriate to the audit of certain bodies, for example, because of the nature of their business or the relatively small amounts of public money controlled by the bodies in question.
-In carrying out the audit of such bodies auditors should apply the Code in so far as, in their judgement, it is appropriate, taking into account the nature of the business of the body and any relevant quidance issued by the Commission.
-In carrying out the audit of bodies with either annual income or annual expenditure below a financial limit determined by the Commission from time to time, auditors should apply Schedule 1 to the Code if directed to do so by the Commission. - 5 From time to time, when necessary, the Commission also issues guidance to auditors.
-The Commission does so under its powers under section 3(8) of the Act and paragraph 7 of Schedule 1 to the Act, to appoint auditors and to determine their terms of appointment.
+4 There will be circumstances in which aspects of the Code that are potentially applicable may be inappropriate to the audit of certain bodies, for example because of the nature of their business or the relatively small amounts of public money controlled by the bodies in question.
+In carrying out the audit of such bodies, auditors should apply the Code in so far as, in their judgement, it is appropriate, taking into account the nature of the business of the body and any relevant guidance issued by the Commission.
+In carrying out the audit of bodies with either annual income or annual expenditure below a specified financial threshold, auditors should apply Schedule 1 to the Code.

+5 From time to time, when necessary, the Commission also issues guidance to auditors.
+The Commission does so under its powers under section 3(8) of the Act and Paragraph 7 of Schedule 1 to the Act, to appoint auditors and to determine their terms of appointment.